Data protection

 Why do we use a cookie management tool?

-Which data are processed?
+Which data is processed?

 Duration of data processing